-Date Received Petition Text (Prayer) No. of Petitioners Status Responsible Officer Response PETITION FOR MORE PARKING AND RESTRICTED SPEED LIMITS AROUND KOTIKO ROAD AND TREBILCO AVENUE, OAK GARDENS, KEYSBOROUGH SOUTH 20 Completed Latest correspondence to petitioner: I write regarding the petition submitted to the City of Greater Dandenong requesting the provision of additional on-street parking and traffic calming on Kotiko Rd and Treblico Av, Keysborough.
+Date Received Petition Text (Prayer) No. of Petitioners Status Responsible Officer Response PETITION FOR MORE PARKING AND RESTRICTED SPEED LIMITS AROUND KOTIKO ROAD AND TREBILCO AVENUE, OAK GARDENS, KEYSBOROUGH SOUTH 20 Completed Latest correspondence to petitioner: I write regarding the petition submitted to the City of Greater Dandenong requesting the provision of additional on-street parking and traffic calming on Kotiko Rd and Trebilco Av, Keysborough.
 3173.
-We would like more northing on Trabiles These requests have been investigated by Councils Transport Engineering team with the following points identified; We would like India parking, our reported Advance, our proposal would be for a cut into the nature strips, opposite our homes, streets are too narrow to carry traffic, which is going to get The majority of properties along these streets have facilities to park multiple vehicles on-site, with most having at least a double garage and parking for one or more vehicles within the driveway. worse with the building of some 30 more houses on Newson Street, potentially another 60 cars around this area.
+These requests have been investigated by Councils Transport Engineering team with the following points identified; We would like more parking, on I reblico Avenue, our proposal would be for a cut into the nature strips, opposite our homes, streets are too narrow to carry traffic, which is going to get The majority of properties along these streets have facilities to park multiple vehicles on-site, with most having at least a double garage and parking for one or more vehicles within the driveway. worse with the building of some 30 more houses on Newson Street, potentially another 60 cars around this area.
 The eastern side of Trebilco Av is a reserve, as such there is ample opportunity for on-street parking available immediately adjacent to the reserve.
-I am a comer resident and feel a cut in on our nature strip, also would ease tensions that have built up between our neighbours, some are constantly contacting Council re parking infingments this would also help through Both Kotiko Rd and Treblico Av have road widths of around 6.8m which is consistent with many other residential streets across the municipality.
-This width provides sufficient space for on-street parking, whilst allowing through traffic movements and encouraging appropriate vehicle speeds. traffic of the state of the sta Given these factors, it has been assessed there is sufficient onstreet parking available within close proximity to most properties.
+I am a comer resident and feel a cut in on our nature strip, also would ease tensions that have built up between our neighbours, some are constantly contacting Council re parking infinorements this would also help through Both Kotiko Rd and Trebilco Av have road widths of around 6.8m which is consistent with many other residential streets across the municipality.
+This width provides sufficient space for on-street parking, whilst allowing through traffic movements and encouraging appropriate vehicle speeds.
+Joing aro s, as its drivewa goppos ature strip Given these factors, it has been assessed there is sufficient on- street parking available within close proximity to most properties.
 Therefore, the request for indented parking bays is not supported.
-Additionally, the on-street parking combined with the road widths reduces the opportunity for motorists to drive at inappropriate speeds, which reduces the need for traffic calming devices to be installed. point.
+Additionally, the no-street parking combined with the road widths reduces the poportunity for motorists to drive at inappropriate speeds, which reduces the need for traffic calming devices to be installed. point.
 Council's traffic engineers will monitor both Kotiko Rd and Trebilco Av, particularly once development is completed in nearby areas and may review the above should issues be identified.